ppled/dev/redesign-progress.md

 - decide if breadcrumbs should be added
   - depends on the category structure we move to
 - once mockups are done, hardcore browser test

-### Cleanup

-- try out templating engine for components/widgets so HTML isn't as repeated